ckerce/egtr/README.md

 # EGTR Inference Implementation

-This repository contains a Python implementation for running inference with the EGTR (Extracting Graph from Transformer) model for scene graph generation.
+This repository contains a Python implementation for running inference with the EGTR (Extracting Graph from Transformer) model for scene graph generation (original implementation here https://github.com/naver-ai/egtr).
 EGTR is a lightweight one-stage scene graph generation model that leverages the multi-head self-attention layers of transformer decoders to extract relationship graphs.

 ## Overview